kube-burner/kube-burner/docs/reference/configuration.md

         # One ClusterRole per 2 namespaces
         # Creates 5 ClusterRoles: for ns-0/1, ns-2/3, ns-4/5, ns-6/7, ns-8/9
         - objectTemplate: clusterrole.yml
-          namespacesPerObject: 2
+          SharingNamespacesCount: 2

         # One RoleBinding per namespace (references the shared ClusterRole)
         - objectTemplate: rolebinding.yml
 ```

 #### How it works
-With namespacesPerObject: 2 and jobIterations: 10:
+With SharingNamespacesCount: 2 and jobIterations: 10:

 | Iteration | Namespace | ClusterRole Created | RoleBinding Created |
 |--------------|---------------------------------------------------------|---------|---------|